s-bunthet/myYouTubeTutorial/tutorialsIdeas/tutorialsIdeas.md

 6. Roadmap to machine learning practitioner
 7. 3 plateforms to write and run your machine learning
    - Your personal computer
+     - By installing python
-     - Normal
+     - Anaconda ()
    - Cloud
      - Colaboratory
      - Kaggle Kernel
    -
 8. How to get started in Machine learning
 9. Complexity of an algorithm